SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 policy, rather than symbol-list equivalence alone, decides whether a SOVERSION change is warranted.

+At the B4 checkpoint, the established `TypedServerRequest` alternatives keep indices 0 through 4 and the three newly typed legacy/permission requests are appended at indices 5 through 7. `CommandApprovalRequest` and `FileChangeApprovalRequest` retain their existing source-level field names but gain schema-complete canonical parameters and diagnostics.
+Those aggregate and variant layout changes are ABI changes: consumers using the installed typed aggregates must rebuild. `typed::Client` and `AppServerClient` keep their one-pointer and PIMPL object layouts, respectively.
+SOVERSION remains 1 under the frozen A1 policy, which defers the milestone-wide bump decision to A1.4;
+this document does not claim binary compatibility from an unchanged symbol list.

 ## Architecture and lifecycles

 All operations use the existing path: